Dark-Passenger/etcher/docs/PUBLISHING.md

 Etcher has a setting to include the unstable update channel.
 If this option is set, Etcher will consider both stable and unstable versions when showing the update notifier dialog.
-Unstable versions are the ones that contain a `beta` pre-release tag.
-For example:
+Unstable versions are the ones built using `RELEASE_TYPE=snapshot`, or the ones that have a pre-release semver tag.
+For

-- Production unstable version: `1.4.0-beta.1`
+example:

-- Snapshot unstable version: `1.4.0-beta.1+7fde24a`
+- Stable version: `1.4.0`
-- Production stable version: `1.4.0`
+- Unstable version: `1.4.0-beta.1`
-- Snapshot stable version: `1.4.0+7fde24a`
+- Unstable version: `1.4.0+7fde24a`

 Signing
 -------